 - You.
 Sometimes the expectations you put on yourself can be the most unrealistic and hardest to meet.

 - Family.
-Family expectations can vary, and might include how you behave or dress, what sort of person you can date, your grades, or what sort of career you choose.
+Family expectations can vary, and might include how you behave or dress, what sort of person you can date, your grades, or what career you choose.

 - Peers.
-Sometimes your friends or significant other might expect you to dress or behave in a certain way.
-Check out our Peer Pressure article for more information.
+Sometimes your friends or partner might expect you to dress or act a certain way.
+Check out our Peer Pressure article for more information on this specifically.

 - School.
-Your school or teachers may expect you to get high grades and get to class on time.
+Your school or teachers might expect you to get high grades, sit through class obediently, and get to class on time.

 - Teammates or coaches.
-You might experience pressure from your sports club, teammates or coach to participate and do well.
-They may also expect you to do well academically, regardless of how much time you spend in practice.
+You might experience pressure from your teammates or coach to participate and do well.
+Even expecting you to do well academically, regardless of how much time you spend in practice.

 - Work.
-Some managers or employers might set unrealistic goals and targets for your work performance.
+Some managers or employers might set unrealistic goals and targets for your work performance or how you present yourself.

 Why place expectations on yourself?